SimulationEverywhere/Crazyfly/README.md

 Due to some complications the original firmware has not been forked, but copied from the original [Bitcraze GitHub repository](https://github.com/bitcraze/crazyflie-firmware).
 For reference, the hash of the latest commit at that time was `06e8f8f6e9eb0413dcc23fafb0c23659d964c0c6`.

+## Folders description

+The original project has been modified in the following way:
+-`Makefile`: Modified to enable C++ code.
+-`src/init/main.cpp`: Replaced the original `main.c`.
+-`src/pdevs_model/`: Contains the PDEVS model (atomic components, ports, etc.).
+-`src/lib/ecdboost/`: Contains the ECDBoost library (which is itself a git submodule).
+-`docs/`: Contains some relevant documentation and old material.

 ## Dependencies

 ### Boost library